Do you want to learn to rank #1 for high-traffic keywords in any niche?

 The traffic CONVERTS.

-The post has captured 2,335 emails, making it a top four lead generator for the business.
+The post captured 2,335 emails, making it a top lead generation asset for the business.

 It took 3 months to hit the first page and 5 months to reach the #1 spot.

-And 6 months after publish organic traffic had generated a whopping 20,314 pageviews:
+And, 6 months after publishing the guide it had generated 20,314 organic pageviews:

-Needless to say, Alan was pretty happy with the results:
+Needless to say, Alan (owner) was pretty happy with the results:

 While I’ve worked with hundreds of companies on their marketing and sales strategies, it wasn’t until working with Michael that I saw such rapid growth in organic, search engine traffic.
 Doubling our results month-over-month has not only helped us to grow our email list and generate revenue through our affiliate partners.
 It’s helped us to transform our mere industry blog into a real, thriving business.